LOADING ...

 FZ: Ha ha ha ha!

-Phyllis: Twelve years. the same story there with that song, I don't know what I'm doing, but look, look at the way he's changing . . .
+Phyllis: Twelve years.
+It's the same story there with that song, I don't know what I'm doing, but look, look at the way he's changing . . .
 Oh, I remember that in the shower, the first time with the hamburger.
 Oh, that was good . . .
-But, I don't know, twelve years marriage, you get tired of the same thing.
+But, I don't know, twelve years marriage, you get of the same thing.
 But I don't know, I can try it again sometime.
 Oh, look there's Minnesota!
 He was a great guy, Minnesota Tishman . . .

 Don: you feel it coming?

-Ray: What is it doing, Mr. Tishman?
+Ray: What is it you're doing, Mr.

-Carl: I'm using the to measure it
+I'm using the chicken to measure it

 Aynsley: . . .